MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-shape-and-combine-data.md

 We select **Table[edit]** because that includes the data we want, but it’s going to take quite a bit of shaping to pare that table’s data down to what we want.

+> [!TIP]
-> **Tip:** Is there a faster or easier way to accomplish the steps below?
+> Is there a faster or easier way to accomplish the steps below?
 Yes, we could create a *relationship* between the two tables, and shape the data based on that relationship.
 The following steps are still good to learn for working with tables, just know that relationships can help you quickly use data from multiple tables.
 >
 >